Live From SF Sketchfest 2020

 I think, John, that we can find more justice.

-Swift Jesse says on this piece of paper:
+I call it swift justice.
+Swift justice What it says on this piece of paper.

 and Neil, please step forward.